iuthub/iuthub-ip2020_github_colab/README.md

-# GitHub Collaboration Session
+# GitHub Collaboration

 In this session, we will demonstrate how to work with Github.

-## Workflow
+## Workflow Chart

 You can view the workflow in `github_collab.pdf` file.

 ## Project Overview

 This project is supposed to create a simple static web page.
+This project is going killer app for hotel business.

 ## About Us